AIforEvents

 Read more →

-Two event planners collaborating over a laptop and printed floor plan at a venue
+Two planners reviewing a floor plan and laptop at a conference venue

 Trust-building and opinion